Are you one of the 25 million people worldwide who regularly enjoy rock climbing?

 Some harnesses also come with extra safety features like a wear indicator to let you know when it’s time for a replacement.

-While none of these extra features are mandatory, they could make the difference in selecting the best climbing harness for your needs.
+While none of these extra features are mandatory, they could make the difference in selecting the best rock climbing harness for your needs.

 Final Thoughts on Choosing the Best Rock Climbing Harness